1909 Chinese provincial elections: Procedures and preparations

+Only men were allowed to participate in the election.
 Both voters and elector candidates were subject to the same set of requirements, beyond a minimum age of 25 for voters and 30 for electors.
-To be eligible to vote or run, citizens were required to have either taught at above the primary level for at least three years, graduated from a secondary school, previously held the imperial examination rank of gongsheng (貢生), held a post at or above the seventh rank of the civil service or the fifth rank of the military, or wealth (either through a business or land holdings) exceeding 5,000 yuan.
+Eligible men were required to have either taught at above the primary level for at least three years, graduated from a secondary school, held the imperial examination rank of gongsheng (貢生) or higher, held a post at or above the seventh rank of the civil service or the fifth rank of the military, or had wealth (either through a business or land holdings) exceeding 5,000 yuan.
+(Note: In 1912, China's per capita gross domestic product (GDP) was 52.26 yuan.
+A metric ton of rice in this period cost around 102 yuan, while a ton of wheat cost 71.4.)
 Criminals, opium users, police officers, students, priests, and those with family members in disreputable careers were barred from voting or standing as candidates.
-Women were additionally barred from voting.
+If a voter was not native to their province, they were required to have resided there for over ten years, and have wealth exceeding 10,000 yuan.
+These regulations resulted in the overwhelming majority of the population being ineligible to vote.

-Following the promulgation of these regulations, preparatory offices were formed in each province; these were staffed by a mix of existing officials and the scholar-gentry.
-Although the abolition of the examination system prevented citizens from becoming part of the gentry, the class still held immense influence.
-Including their family members, slightly under two percent of the population were members of the gentry by the late 19th century; although the majority had reached this status through the examination system, an increasing number had purchased gentry status from the central government, at a cost which had been dramatically lowered in the decades following the Taiping Rebellion.
-Officials were often forced to give concessions — in the form of leadership positions within the preparatory offices — to local gentry in order to guarantee cooperation.
+Following the promulgation of these regulations, preparatory offices were formed in each province; They were staffed by a mix of existing officials and the scholar-gentry.
+Officials were often forced to give concessions to local gentry — in the form of leadership positions within the preparatory offices — in order to guarantee cooperation.
+Some of the preparatory offices were tightly controlled by provincial officials, while others (such as Guangdong's) were independent and hostile to the provincial government.

 Electoral divisions followed provincial administrative subdivisions of prefectures, counties, and districts.
 Seats were allotted to these according to the quota of students enrolled at prefecture, department, and county schools.
-Manchu bannermen were also allocated seats.
-The central government initially planned twenty-three provincial assemblies, one for each province, with Jiangsu divided into a northern assembly in Suzhou and a northern assembly in Nanjing.
-The two Jiangsu assemblies were dropped due to local pressure, while an assembly for Xinjiang was postponed due to extremely low rates of Chinese literacy.
-Elections were not held in Tibet, the Kokonur (modern Qinghai), and Mongolia as they were not provinces, instead administered under the Lifan Bu (formerly the Lifan Yuan).
+Manchu bannermen (hereditary military positions for Manchu officials) were also allocated seats.
+The central government initially planned twenty-three provincial assemblies, one for each province, with Jiangsu divided into a southern assembly in Suzhou and a northern assembly in Nanjing.
+The two Jiangsu assemblies were merged due to local pressure, while the assembly for Xinjiang was postponed due to extremely low rates of literacy in Chinese.
+(Note: The dominant language among Xinjiang's Turkic elite was Turki, while Mongol was often used in communication with the Qing government.)
+Elections were not held in Tibet, the Kokonur (modern Qinghai), and Mongolia, as they were not provinces, instead administered under the Lifan Bu (理藩部, a state agency which succeeded the Lifan Yuan).